 The NZ Bird Atlas (Robertson 2007) shows that the kea population is sparsely spread across its range of approximately 3.5 million hectares from Waitutu in the far south, to Kahurangi in the northwest (Figure1).
 Although associated with the spine of the Southern Alps, kea are far ranging, and are present to sea level on the southern, western and northern coasts of the South Island, extending across the alpine tops of the main divide through to the eastern foothills of the Alps.
 Their most eastern range is the Kaikoura Mountains.
-Kea utilise pine forests and farmland adjacent to forested areas as well as indigenous habitats, including forest, scrub, alpine herb fields, wetlands and braided rivers.
-The only areas in the South Island where kea are unlikely to be found are on eastern lowland grasslands which are distantly removed from forested areas.
+Kea utilise pine forests and farmland adjacent to forested areas as well as indigenous habitats, including forest, scrub, alpine herb fields, wetlands and braided riverbeds.
+The only areas in the South Island where kea are unlikely to be found are on eastern lowland grasslands which are distantly removed from forested areas and in isolated forests from which kea went extinct decades ago such as the Catlins and the Marlborough Sounds.

-6.0 Pest control methods (types and deployment) - issues and solutions indicates tools used for fur recovery.
-To reduce risk and increase benefits to kea:
+6.0 Pest control methods (types and deployment) - issues and solutions